5432188/showlicense/README.md

 A simple (open source) license UI library in JAR(not apklib) for android.

-you can show the information using either an activity or dialog. clicking an item brings the project homepage to you.
+you can show information using either an activity or dialog. clicking an item brings the project homepage to you.

 project list
 ------------